Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies

 \begin{enumerate} \item $\Sigma_{E,m2}$ is the \hi energy surface density from the second moment averages ($\sigma_{m2}$)

 \item $\Sigma_{E,central}$ is the \hi energy surface density derived from the superprofiles ($\sigma_{central}$):

 M$_{HI}$ is the total \hi mass within the region, M$_{HI}$(1-\textit{f}$_{\text{wings}}$)(1-f$_{\text{cold}}$) is the total \hi mass contained within the central peak corrected for the dynamically cold HI, and the fraction of \hi within the wings of the superprofile.
-As in Paper I and Paper II, $f_{\text{cold}}$=0.15 was chosen to be consistent with \cite{Stilp13a} and previous estimates for dwarf galaxies \citep{Young03,Bolatto11,Warren12}. \item $\Sigma_{\text{E,wing}}$ is the \hi energy surface density derived for the wings of the superprofiles:
+As in \citetalias{LCH_2022,LCH_2023}, $f_{\text{cold}}$=0.15 was chosen to be consistent with \cite{Stilp13a} and previous estimates for dwarf galaxies \citep{Young03,Bolatto11,Warren12}. \item $\Sigma_{\text{E,wing}}$ is the \hi energy surface density derived for the wings of the superprofiles:

 \end{enumerate}

 We assumed 10\% uncertainty for the \hi surface density (M$_{HI}$/A$_{HI}$) based-off uncertainties in \hi fluxes in \cite{vanzee97}, and differences between single dish observations and the VLA \hi fluxes.